-consists of rocks and some sand at low tide, backed by a pebble bank with further sandy areas to the north.
-A small free parking area with toilets is located just off the A493 (follow signs for station).
-From the car park follow the lane on foot until just before the railway line, turn right to cross the Afon Gwril river, and continue along a tarmac footpath along the north side of the river to the beach.
-The railway station (Llwyngwril) is approximately 200 yards from the beach and the car park about 300 yards.
-There are no facilities here but the village has a pub and a small shop.
-The surf here is unreliable, but usually best around high tide.
-Rocks can be a hazard.
+Llwyngwril Beach (pronounced 'hlwin-goo-ril') consists of rocks and some sand at low tide, backed by a pebble bank with further sandy areas to the north.
+A small, free parking area with (seasonal) toilets is located just off the A493 and about 500 yards from the beach (follow signs for the station).
+From the car park walk along the lane until just before the railway line, turn right to cross the Afon Gwril river, and continue along a tarmac footpath along the north side of the river to the beach.
+Llwyngwril's railway station is a request stop on the Cambrian Coast Line with a 2-hourly service, and is approximately 300 yards from the beach.
+There are no facilities at the beach, but the village has a pub, a small shop and plenty of camp-sites nearby.
+The name 'Llwyngwril' translates as 'Grove of green leaves'.

 The surf here is unreliable, but can be good with a south-west wind and usually best around high tide.
 Rocks can be a hazard and it's not a beach for the inexperienced.